t-bence/homework/README.md

 # homework
+Hi, my name is Bence.
 This is my solution of the homework.

-I have made some assumptions:
+During the solution, I have made some assumptions:
-1. I assumed that if someone enters the office on Monday at 23:00 and leaves on Tuesday at 1:00 (morning), then it counts as one hour on Monday and one hour on Tuesday.
+1. I assumed that if someone enters the office on Monday at 23:00 and leaves on Tuesday at 1:00
+(at night), then it counts as one hour on Monday and one hour on Tuesday.
-2. I have assumed that from entering to leaving, cannot pass more time than a day.
+2. I have assumed that between entering and leaving, cannot be more time than a day.
 This is important, otherwise we could have stays reaching to 3 days.
 This is checked and a ValueError is thrown if the assumption is violated.